-If you operate your vehicle primarily in one of the more demanding conditions listed below, you will need to have some items maintained more frequently.
-If you only occasionally operate your vehicle under these conditions, it is not necessary to perform the additional maintenance.
+If you operate your vehicle primarily in any of the following conditions, you need to perform additional maintenance as indicated.
+If you occasionally operate your vehicle under any of these conditions, it is not necessary to perform the additional maintenance.
 For specific recommendations, see your dealership service advisor or technician.

-Towing a trailer or using a camper or car-top carrier

-As required - Change engine oil and filter as indicated by message center and perform services listed in the Normal Scheduled Maintenance chart

-Inspect frequently, service as - See axle maintenance items under Exceptions required

-Every 30,000 miles (48,000 km) - Change automatic transmission fluid (except 6R80 transmission)

-Every 60,000 miles (96,000 km) - Change manual transmission fluid
+Towing a trai Towing a trailer or using a camper or car-top carrier As required Change engine oil and filter as indicated by message center and perform services listed in the Normal Scheduled Maintenance chart Inspect frequently, Inspect and lubricate U-joints service as required See axle maintenance items under Exceptions Every 30,000 miles (48,000 km) Change automatic transmission fluid (except Focus) Every 60,000 miles (96,000 km) Change manual transmission fluid

-Perform the services noted in the preceding table at the specified time/mileage (km) period either within 3,000 miles (4,800 km) of the OIL CHANGE REQUIRED message appearing in the message center or when the time/mileage (km) reading indicates service is due.
+Perform the services in the preceding table when specified or within 3,000 miles (4,800 km) of the OIL CHANGE REQUIRED message appearing in the message center.